Force Is Based Upon Both Mass and Acceleration: Understanding Newton’s Second Law

 How Mass and Acceleration Interact to Create Force

 This relationship is not just theoretical.
-Plus, it applies to everything from sports to engineering.
+It applies to everything from sports to engineering.
 A sprinter exerts a large force by accelerating their body mass rapidly.
 In space, astronauts must account for both their mass and the acceleration needed to maneuver spacecraft, as even small forces can have significant effects in the absence of gravity.

 Real-World Applications of Force, Mass, and Acceleration